 Alternatively, you may also want to check out one of the museums in the Green Horseshoe.
 Plenty of them exist, but you should focus on the Mimara Museum and the Arts and Crafts Museum.
 Note, however, that these museums aren’t as impressive as those in the Upper Town.
 So, focus on those first if you want to keep your museum visits limited.

 Make your way back toward Ban Jelačić Square in the late afternoon for pre-dinner drinks.
 An exciting option on the way is Kino Europa, a 1920s cinema with a bar and a small, large screening room.
 This is the venue of many film festivals and related events in Croatia.
 If you’re lucky, there may be a screening on the day of your visit.

 Day 2 In Zagreb: Evening

-If you’ve had a large or late lunch, and feel like a light dinner, consider going to Cheese Bar.
-Located one block from the Zagreb Cathedral, this fun and amiable establishment is a great spot to sample Croatian wines paired with local cheeses and olives.
+If you’ve had a large or late lunch and feel like a light dinner, consider going to Cheese Bar.
+Located one block from the Zagreb Cathedral, this fun and friendly establishment is a great spot to sample Croatian wines paired with local cheeses and olives.
 Vegetarians are encouraged to check out Nishta, one of the best meatless restaurants in Zagreb.
 Its menu features an extensive mix of international vegetarian dishes; its salad bar is huge.

 Tip: If you have more than 48 hours in Zagreb, check out these fun day trips you can do from the Croatian capital.